How Long Do Veneers Last? (Plus 3 Aftercare Tips!)

 The porcelain material used is durable and mimics the strength of your natural teeth.

 Porcelain veneers are custom-made, usually by a dental lab.
-Your dentist will remove a minuscule amount of tooth enamel to place your veneers for a natural-looking result.
+Your dentist in Tukwila, WA will remove a minuscule amount of tooth enamel to place your veneers for a natural-looking result.

 How long do composite veneers last?